-La Mano Coffee Bar originated as a pop-up business hosted by the Washington, D.C./Baltimore-based furniture & home goods store Trohv.
-Over the course of 2012, we operated a series of stands with various host venues including the Takoma Park Farmers Market, Docs in Progress, Dance Exchange, and Ace Hardware, as well as every Sunday at Trohv, introducing Takoma to the methods of pourover coffee and the world of the “third wave” coffee industry.
-It took over one year for the design and rehabilitation of the vacant historic building that became our permanent home in September 2013– a 460 square foot, street level storefront on Carroll Street NW, across from the Takoma Red Line Metro and a few blocks from downtown Takoma Park, MD.
+La Mano Coffee Bar originated as a pop-up business without a permanent brick-and-mortar.
+Over the course of 2012, we operated a series of coffee stands with various host venues in the area, including every Sunday at the Washington, D.C. location of the home goods store Trohv, introducing the neighborhood to methods of pourover coffee and the world of the “third wave” coffee industry.
+It took over one year for the design and rehabilitation of the vacant historic building that became our home in September 2013–- a 460 sq. foot street-level storefront on Carroll Street NW, across from the Takoma Red Line Metro and a few blocks from historic downtown Takoma Park, MD.
 We led a successful crowdfunding campaign to assist us in our build-out costs using the Indiegogo platform.
 Read the overview of our campaign here.

 La Mano Coffee Bar is proud to partner with Ceremony Coffee Roasters, supplier of whole beans (single-origin and blends), that have been sourced responsibly from coffee farms from around the world and craft-roasted at their facility and training center in nearby Annapolis, MD.